 Let’s start with topography.
 Topography refers to the buildings, earth, and water that surround, channel, and block your radio signals (propagation.)
 The topic of radio propagation involves a tremendously deep dive all the way down to the fundamentals of physics, but we’ll keep it pretty simple.

-BLUF (Bottom Line Up Front) — The flatter your topography AND the more trees/vegetation you have blocking your Line of Sight to other hotspots, the higher gain omni antenna you can use, up to 9 dbi.
+BLUF (Bottom Line Up Front) — The flatter your topography AND the more trees/vegetation you have blocking your Line of Sight to other hotspots, the higher gain antenna you can use, up to 9 dbi.

 Remember, topography isn’t just hills and mountains, it includes buildings, trees, and other obstacles.

 Ok, let’s get dirty!
 In general, earth in the form of mountains or hills will block radio signals.
 Even though a hotspot may seem very close to you, if there’s a hill between the two of you, you probably won’t witness each other.

 You may check out your location on the Helium Explorer Coverage map and think you’re perfectly positioned in regards to nearby hotspots, like this:

 See how that spot is tucked into a bunch of hills?
 Unless you put up an antenna that’ll stick over the top of the hills, you’re restricted to witnessing only other hotspots in your immediate area, and in this case, that area is small!